jackieqvo/DH110-JVO/README.md

 > This project is looking to solve user difficulties when searching online for how-to guides in their day-to-day tasks.
 The target community is anyone looking to self-teach and learn.
 These users are people who prefer to look for solutions to their projects in an efficient and clear manner.
 Based on user research from previous assignments, the following features are meant to solve the overcomplicated guides that may be found on the internet.

 * **Minimalist Design**: To help users not feel so overwhelmed at the search results.
 * **Recommendation Feature**: Takes into account the category of the search to suggest related articles for more specific guides.
-This feature will probably me a pull-out tab so it does not distract from the main article.
+This feature will probably be a pull-out or a pop-up tab so it does not distract from the main article.
 * **Informational Section**: Content such as "Tips and Warnings" and "Things You'll Need" are more essential and should be emphasized.
 If strategically placed, users will be able to feel more confident and/or better gauge their capabilities before pursuing the project. *See next feature*: Users will be able to rate and critique content like materials, warnings, and even tips.
 * **Ratings**: Articles are rated based on their concise and clear instructions.
 Think of an "upvote" on Reddit.
 With this, users will also be able to rate parts of the article and submit their own comments for improvement.